Amcache FileId explained: the SHA-1 hash format Windows stores

 41 characters total:

-• The remaining 40 characters are the file's SHA-1 hex digest.
+• The remaining 40 are the SHA-1 hex digest.

 Column Value

-Always use Hash (or strip the prefix yourself) when joining against external hash feeds.
-VirusTotal, your TI feeds, and hash-allowlist databases expect a 40-char SHA-1 — they will not match anything if you include the "0000" prefix.
+Always use Hash (or strip the prefix yourself) when joining against external feeds.
+VirusTotal, TI feeds, allowlist databases all want 40-character SHA-1.
+They will silently not match anything if you include the "0000".

 What it actually hashes#

-This is the trap that catches almost every new Amcache analyst:
+The trap that catches almost every new analyst:

-For files smaller than 31 MiB (which is almost everything — most EXEs and DLLs are well under), the prefix hash equals the whole-file SHA-1.
-They are indistinguishable from one another.
+For files smaller than 31 MiB (which is most EXEs and DLLs), the prefix hash equals the whole-file SHA-1.
+Indistinguishable.

-For files larger than 31 MiB, the Amcache hash is a prefix hash, not a full-content hash.
-It is still distinctive enough to identify a specific build of a specific binary, but it is not the same value you would get from sha1sum on the whole file.
+For larger files, Amcache's value is a prefix hash.
+Still distinctive enough to identify a specific build of a specific binary.
+But it is not what sha1sum would give you on the whole file.

 Why this matters#

 • VirusTotal matches.
-For files under 31 MiB, the Amcache SHA-1 matches the SHA-1 VirusTotal indexes.
-For larger files (installers, some game binaries, large enterprise software) it will not match, and a VirusTotal "no record" response is meaningless.
+Under 31 MiB, Amcache SHA-1 matches the SHA-1 VT indexes.
+Larger files (installers, some game binaries, large enterprise software) often don't match, and a "no record" response from VT means nothing useful.

 • Custom hash databases.
-If you maintain an internal allowlist of known-good hashes, make sure you are storing the same kind of hash you'll compare against.
-Either store full-content SHA-1s (and accept that large-binary comparisons against Amcache will fail) or maintain a parallel prefix-hash column.
+If you maintain an internal allowlist, store the same kind of hash you'll compare against.
+Either store full-content SHA-1s (and accept large-binary mismatches) or maintain a parallel prefix-hash column.

-• Recompiling for verification.
-If you have the original binary on hand and want to verify that an Amcache hash matches, hash only the first 31 MiB:
+• Verification.
+If you have the original binary and want to verify, hash only the first 31 MiB:

 import hashlib